brothman01/wp-monitor/readme.txt

 == Changelog ==

-= 1.0.0 =
+= 1.0 =
 A Plugin is born

-= 1.0.1 =
-Made monitor easier to read with breakdowns and indicators
+Special Thanks to Evan Herman